 - Don’t forget your water activity essentials (even in the winter)!
 You will need high-SPF sunscreen, a wide-brimmed hat, a swimsuit and towel.

-- We’re certain you’ll be snapping tons of photos during your trip.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+- We’re certain you’ll be snapping tons of photos during your trip to Cairns and highly recommend investing in a real camera.
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 - An underwater camera is a MUST – and we regret not taking one with us on our trip!
 If you don’t already have one, invest in a GoPro (or buy a much less-expensive waterproof action camera if that better fits our budget!).